sbiemont/fugologic/readme.md

 exp := fsA1
 ```

-An expression can be a flat list of several fuzzy sets linked with the same connector.
+An expression can be a flat list of several `fuzzy.IDSet` linked with the same `fuzzy.Connector`.

 For example : `A1 and B1 and C1`.